Entrenched incumbent Maduro is declared winner of Venezuela's disputed presidential election

 CARACAS, Venezuela — (AP) — Venezuelan President Nicolás Maduro was formally declared the winner of his country's disputed presidential election Monday, a day after the political opposition and the entrenched incumbent both claimed victory in the contest.

 The National Electoral Council, which is loyal to Maduro's ruling party, announced his victory, handing him a third six-year term as the leader of an economy recovering from collapse and a population desperate for change.
-The ministers of defense, communications, technology and the head of the National Assembly were among those in attendance who applauded.
+The ministers of defense, communications and technology and the head of the National Assembly applauded.

 “We have never been moved by hatred.
 On the contrary, we have always been victims of the powerful," Maduro said in the nationally televised ceremony.
 "An attempt is being made to impose a coup d’état in Venezuela again of a fascist and counterrevolutionary nature.”